 IART 101.
 Art and Artists

 How does art get made?
 What is the nature of the artistic process?
 How do emotions, themes and ideas translate into artistic form?
 Through readings, discussion, written reflections and art viewings, this seminar explores creativity as a dynamic process sourced in the encounter between artist and world.
-In addition to studying a broad range of important artists, students are encouraged to develop their imaginative and intellectual resources and to experiment with various media as they participate in creative projects that call upon the skills learned in their arts practice courses.
+In addition to studying a broad range of artists, students are encouraged to develop their imaginative and intellectual resources and to experiment with various media as they participate in creative projects that call upon the skills learned in their arts practice courses.
 This course fulfills the requirement of a first-year seminar.

 IART 102.
 Art Views and Practices